viamrobotics/docs/docs/components/movement-sensor/merged.md

 {{% alert title="Usage Tip: Navigation Service" color="tip" %}}
 Aggregating `Position()` from a [`GPS`](/components/movement-sensor/#configuration) and `Orientation()` from an [`IMU`](/components/movement-sensor/#configuration) movement sensor in a `merged` model allows you to reduce velocity error when your robot is trying to [navigate](/services/navigation/).

+Configure a [navigation service](/services/navigation/) to use your merged sensor to navigate.
 {{% /alert %}}

 Before configuring a `merged` movement sensor, configure each movement sensor you want to merge as an individual component according to its [model's configuration instructions](/components/movement-sensor/#configuration).
-Reference the `name` you configure for each individual component in the `merged` sensor's configuration attributes as shown:
+Reference the `name` you configure for each individual component in the `merged` sensor's configuration attributes:

 {{< tabs >}}
 {{% tab name="Config Builder" %}}